 Although it compiled code faster than a mainframe, the Z2 was agonizingly slow executing that code.
 That did not concern me, because I spent more time developing SYSTAT than using it.
 And it was still quicker to run a problem on the microcomputer than to queue up on the mainframe waiting for a tiny slice of CPU time.

-My wife and I incorporated SYSTAT in 1983 and it grew by 1993 to over 50 dedicated and talented people.
-Our offices, on the top floor of an Evanston building overlooking Lake Michigan, were our playground.
+I incorporated SYSTAT in 1983 and it grew by 1993 to over 50 dedicated and talented people.
+Our office, on the top floor of an Evanston building overlooking Lake Michigan, was our playground.
 We were especially proud of our attention to customers and our innovations in graphics and statistics.
 We were the first among our competitors to abandon copy protection of our software.
 We introduced MYSTAT, a free statistical package (not a demo) for students.
 We pioneered affordable and liberal university site licenses.
 We were the first (thanks to Mark Bjerkness) to produce a Macintosh version that had all the capabilities of our DOS and UNIX products.
 We and SPSS were the first statistical software companies to market full-featured Windows versions.

 SPSS offered jobs to all SYSTATers who wanted them and it invested substantially in SYSTAT development.
 Jack Noonan, Ed Hamburg, and Mark Battaglia created a Science division that focused SYSTAT on a market independent of SPSS.
 Joel York, the first head of SPSS Science, attracted new people to the SYSTAT group at SPSS.